NETWAYS/support-collector/README.md

 `$ support-collector`

 The CLI wizard will guide you through the possible arguments after calling the command.
 If you prefer to skip the wizard, you can use `--disable-wizard` and use the default control values.
-A detailed
+A more detailed control is possible through the use of an answer-file.

 **Available arguments:**